Contact: Orli Belman, email@example.com, 213 821-9852

 - Despite having the oldest paid family leave law in the nation, just 11.6% of paid leave claims in California were taken by family caregivers from March 2017 to April 2018.

 - Over 80% of caregivers indicate they need more information on caregiving-related topics.
-In addition, existing materials are often only available in English and providers may not have training in cultural competence.
+Additionally, existing materials are often only available in English and providers may not have training in cultural competence.

 - In 2009, funding for California’s unique Caregiver Resource Centers was cut by 74%, from $10.5 million.
 In 2015, a $2 million recovery restored some of these funds, but current levels of funding remain far below 2008 levels and are inadequate to meet demands.